tonybourke/Project-NERD/README.md

 The Network Engineer Resource for Development.
 Project NERD.

 What is project NERD?
-It's a collection of tutorials and accompanying artifacts (files, playbooks, scripts, etc.) to build certain types of VMs and containers that aid in network automation, specifically labbing of network automation.
+It's a collection of tutorials and accompanying artifacts (files, playbooks, scripts, etc.) to build certain types of VMs and containers that aid in network automation, specifically labing of network automation.

 The instructions are geared towards home labs, but they can be used as the basis for production builds.

+## The Autobox

 The introductory NERD Box is a VM that has VS Code (running on-box as a webapp), containerlab, and Ansible.
 It's capable of running a Leaf/Spine EVPN/VXLAN network in at least two different NOSes (network operating systems): Arista cEOS and Nokia SR Linux.